prividentity/PrivateIdentity-Oldd/Cloud-Biometric-API-Pricing-Details.md

 Cloud Biometric API uses state-of-the-art face, face+face mask, voice and fingerprint algorithms to detect and recognize human biometrics in images and audio.
 Capabilities include features like face detection and face identification.

 #### There are two types of fees.
-**Biometric Recognition**: Cloud Biometric API charges you each time you analyze a biometric using a DNN or API.
-Using multiple features (DNNs or APIs) against a single biometric counts as processing multiple biometrics.
+**Biometric Recognition**: Cloud Biometric API charges you each time you analyze a biometric using a model or API.
+Using multiple features (models or APIs) against a single biometric counts as processing multiple biometrics.

 **Biometric Metadata Storage**: Cloud Biometric API stores a repository of anonymized metadata during enrollment against which Cloud Biometric API can search for matches.
 Storage charges are applied monthly.